Tzoop/Boxman-Sokoban-Game-Godot/README.md

  Here is the complete godot project folder (Godot 3.1 was used).

  Because it was done for a game boy game jam it has only 4 colors at the same time and resolution is 160px * 144px.
- The resolution is upscaled 3 times, so it better to see on nowadays monitors.
+ The resolution is upscaled 3 times, so the game better a bigger on nowadays monitors.

  The game boxman has 16 levels.
 The levels exist as txt.files in the level folder.